On the Adversarial Transferability of Generalized "Skip Connections": Experiments under Different Architectures

 \subsection{SGM in ResNet-like CNNs}

 In Section \ref{sec:res}, we propose that SGM can be easily performed on the ResNet-like CNNs considering skip connections are their basic building component.
-Therefore, in this section, we further conduct experiments to demonstrate their effectiveness.
-The perturbations are crafted on ResNet-50 \cite{resnet}, and then applied to attack 8 kinds of CNNs including ResNet-50 (RN50), VGG19 (without batch normalization)\cite{VGG}, ResNet-152 (RN152) \cite{resnet}, DenseNet-201 (DN201), 154 layer Squeeze-and-Excitation network (SE154) \cite{senet}, Inception V3 (IncV3) \cite{incep3}, Inception V4 (IncV4) \cite{incep4} and Inception-ResNetV2 (IncResV2) \cite{incep4}.
+Therefore, in this section, we further conduct experiments by selecting ResNet-50 and Densenet-201 as the source models to demonstrate its effectiveness.

-We summarize the results in Table \ref{table:res} and Table \ref{table:more_res}.
-In all scenarios, our proposed SGM consistently improves the attack success rates after combining with the existing attacks and outperforms the performances of MUP.
-For example, the ASR of SMI-FRSM is 47.96\% against SE154 model.
-After combining with SGM, the ASR improves a novel margin ($>$10\%) and reaches 62.09\%.
-However, the gain for MUP is 5.31\%.
-Another interesting observation is that almost for all attacks, the highest ASR is obtained when RN152 is chosen as the target model.
-We propose that it is attributed to the high architectural similarities shared by the target and source models.
+\textbf{ResNet-50 and DenseNet-201:} We summarize the representative results of ResNet-50 in Table \ref{table:res} (full results in Table \ref{table:more_res} of Appendix \ref{app:more_result}).
+The results on DenseNet-201 can be found in Table \ref{table:more_dense} in Appendix \ref{app:more_result}.
+Across all scenarios, our proposed SGM consistently enhances attack success rate (ASR) when combined with existing attacks, outperforming the performance of MUP.
+For example, the ASR of the vanilla SMI-FRSM attack on SENet-154 is 47.96\%.
+But after combining with SGM, the ASR increases significantly to 62.09\%, representing an improvement of over 10\%.
+In contrast, MUP yields a smaller gain of only 5.31\%.
+Similar observations are also observed for DenseNet-201, except that the source and target models have the same architectures.